richie0866/Rostruct/docs/api-reference/globals.md

 Scripts executed by Rostruct have modified globals to stay consistent with how actual Roblox scripts run.

-For example, the `#!lua require()` function is modified to load the ModuleScript objects Rostruct creates, and provides a detailed error traceback for recursive `#!lua require()` calls.
+For example, in Rostruct scripts, the `#!lua require()` function is modified to load the ModuleScript objects Rostruct creates, and provides a detailed error traceback for recursive `#!lua require()` calls.

 Global environments are modified internally with the `#!lua setfenv()` function.
 Rostruct also adds some extra globals for convenience: